wp-plugins/codepeople-theme-switch/README.txt

 A: Creates a theme and screen sizes combination, and press the accept button (only available in the premium version of plugin)

 = Q: How to remove a combination of screen size? =
-A: Press the delete button in the row corresponfing to the combination of theme and screen size.
+A: Press the delete button in the row corresponding to the combination of theme and screen size.

 For more information, please visit our FAQ page in: http://wordpress.dwbooster.com/faq/codepeople-theme-switch